mendez-v/password-generator/README.md

 🎯 Ability to set password length

-🎯 Each password must have a minimum of 15 characters long
+🎯 Each password must have a minimum of 6 characters and a maximum of 15 characters

 ## *Screenshots*